Otros Ejercicios

 I think about him now and then,

-Every time I try and time I win,
+Every time I try and every I win,

 And if I ever have a son,